Sida's work in Zimbabwe

 Reducing stigma against LGBTQ people

-LGBTQ people face discrimination in Zimbabwe.
-Thanks to the support for the Galz organisation, which works to reduce stigma, Sida has noted a weak but positive change in the attitude of the public and the state towards LGBTQ people.
+LGBTQI people face discrimination in Zimbabwe.
+Thanks to the support for the Galz organisation, which works to reduce stigma, Sida has noted a weak but positive change in the attitude of the public and the state towards LGBTQI people.

 Both infant mortality and maternal mortality remain relatively high in Zimbabwe.
 This is largely a consequence of inadequate care in connection with childbirth, as well as impediments that prevent care from reaching the rural population.